qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * |mActionSelectFreehand| :sup:`Select features by freehand`
 * |mActionSelectRadius| :sup:`Select features by radius`

-To deselect all selected features click on |mActionDeselectAll|.
+To deselect all selected features click on |mActionDeselectAll| :sup:`Deselect features from all layers`.

 .. _decorations: